shyanyong/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a medication

-1. Deleting a person while all persons are being shown
+1. Deleting a medication while all medications are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all medications using the `list` command.
+Multiple medications in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete --medication "Doxazosin"`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: Doxazosin is deleted from the list.
+Details of the deleted medication shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   1. Test case: `delete --medication "Watsons"`<br>
-      Expected: No person is deleted.
+      Expected: No medication is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...`<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_